Skip to content

 Launched in 2017 with the book Batman: White Knight, The Murphyverse is a universe created by Sean Gordon Murphy (Punk Rock Jesus, The Wake) and published under the DC Black Label imprint.

-The success of Batman: White Knight was massive, and the trade paperback quickly became a best-seller (it since has been republished in multiple formats).
+The success of Batman: White Knight was massive, and the trade paperback quickly became a best-seller (it has since been republished in multiple formats).
 A sequel was commissioned, Batman: Curse of the White Knight.

 This second limited series confirmed the popularity of this alternate version of Batman.
 This prompted DC Comics to give Sean Murphy his own line of books to be published under its Black Label imprint.
 The Murphyverse was born.